metal3-io/baremetal-operator/docs/api.md

 when the host provisioning is managed externally via `externallyProvisioned: true`, and power control isn't needed, the fields can be left empty.

+#### liveImage

+Holds details for the live-image to be booted on a given host.

+The sub-fields are

+* *url* -- The URL of an iso image to boot.

 #### userData

 A reference to the Secret containing the cloudinit user data and its